ml4bio/RNA-FM/README.md

     results = model(batch_tokens, repr_layers=[12])
 token_embeddings = results["representations"][12]
 ```
-More tutorials can be found from [https://ml4bio.github.io/RNA-FM/](https://ml4bio.github.io/RNA-FM/)
+More tutorials can be found from [https://ml4bio.github.io/RNA-FM/](https://ml4bio.github.io/RNA-FM/).
+The related notebooks are stored in the `tutorials` folder.

 ## Citations <a name="citations"></a>